mghpcc-projects/user_level_slurm_reservations/README.md

 ## Communication between Components

-The ```slurmctld``` prolog and epilog execution environment provides very limited ability for communication between the user, the user's job, and the prolog and epilog, apart from Linux file system I/O.  For example, it is not possible for the prolog or epilog to write status information to the user's TTY, nor is is possible for the user's job to pass arguments to the prolog or epilog.
+The ```slurmctld``` prolog and epilog execution environment provides very limited support for communication between the user, the user's job, and the prolog and epilog, apart from Linux file system I/O.  For example, it is not possible for the prolog or epilog to write status information to the user's TTY, nor is is possible for the user's job to pass arguments to the prolog or epilog.
 Note: It may be possible to output information to the user through a SPANK plugin, but that possibility is not considered further here.